 After our little outdoor class, we jumped on a canoe and started our trip on the calm waters of Jääsjärvi Lake, just to get warm and familiar before facing the not-so-raging flow of Tainionvirta River and its first small rapids.
 We did some 4 kilometres and took us a couple of hours, but depending on how experienced you are and on the trail you choose, it can take you from a couple of hours up to four days, like the trail from Hartola to Sysmä.

 Whatever your level of experience is, the best way to fully enjoy the landscape, the seemingly endless stretch of water, the local vegetation and the occasional fish and birds, is to go slowly and stop from time to time to marvel at some of the wonders nature unleashes in this untouched corner of Europe.

 A trip around quaint Hartola is kind of water-themed.
-After canoeing along the lake and the river, and a mandatory scrumptious snack at Koskenniemi guesthouse, we went back to our hotel via an inspiring trek along a wet bog where we managed to delve into the local way of life and traditions, from enjoying the peat right in nature to berry picking, from float fishing to simply hiking surrounded by nothing but trees interrupted only by fluffy expanses of golden barley.
+After canoeing along the lake and the river, and a mandatory scrumptious snack at Koskenniemi guesthouse, we went back to our hotel via an inspiring trek along a wet bog.
+Here, we managed to delve into the local way of life and traditions, from enjoying the peat right in nature to berry picking, from float fishing to simply hiking surrounded by nothing but trees interrupted only by fluffy expanses of golden barley.

 We saw quite a few people fishing, both a man fishing directly from the water and two from the boat.
-For all of them the common feature was one and only: silence.
-Fishing in Finland is seen as a way of meditating, reason why silence is the first step to reach a true peace of mind.
+For all of them, the common feature was one and only: silence.
+Fishing in Finland is seen as a way of meditating, the reason why silence is the first step to reach a true peace of mind.